 How do the experiences of urban poor Filipino Christians at Sakahang Lilok affect their perspectives and practices of environmental stewardship?

-This research question may seem rather small in focus, but I believe that using urban poor experiences from Sakahang Lilok is one way to examine and analyze the practices and values of urban poor individuals in caring for the environment.
+This research question may seem rather small in focus, but using urban poor experiences from Sakahang Lilok provides indicators in the examination and analysis of the practices and values of urban poor individuals in caring for the environment.
 I am curious to see if their experiences at Sakahang Lilok affected these practices and values, and to explore why or why not there were changes.
 The length of time available to conduct and analyze the research is limited, but I believe that it will be possible to achieve within the time frame.
 Accessing the communities of the informants to interview them may be somewhat challenging if they are difficult to find, but I will seek the assistance of my translator, a long-time resident of Metro Manila.
 Lilok Foundation will provide me with the contact information of communities, churches, and individuals who have attended Sakahang Lilok.

 There are many questions that arise when it comes to discussing environmental stewardships and the urban poor – Is it a luxury for urban poor individuals to personally care for the environment when they are primarily focused on surviving in the present?
 Do the urban poor think about sustainability and the long-term effects of current environmental concerns?
 How do environmental issues affect them personally?
 There is a great deal of research about the effects of environmental hazards and disasters that are exacerbated by extreme amounts of pollution and unsanctioned production of waste, but there is little research about environmental management practices among the poor and how they can be involved.